gabrielleberanger/predicting-rain/README.md

-## Predicting wether it will rain the next day with clustering and supervised ML
+## Predicting if it will rain the next day with clustering and supervised ML

 *This project was completed as part of my cursus at Ironhack (a 9-week intensive coding bootcamp).*